 The most ethical way to shop for the items you really need is to shop secondhand.
 There are quite a few ways that you can shop secondhand and buy ethical fashion on a budget:

-eBay is a second hand clothing goldmine (some of the time!).
-I love shopping on eBay, I’ve found so much good stuff on there (and at the same time a load of rubbish) so I’ve put together a guide on tips for buying clothes on ebay to help you navigate it’s murky waters!
+eBay* is a second-hand clothing goldmine (some of the time!).
+I love shopping on eBay, I’ve found so much good stuff on there (and at the same time a load of rubbish).
+As such I’ve put together a guide on tips for buying clothes on eBay to help you navigate its murky waters!

 Charity and vintage shops are always an excellent port of call.
-If you don’t have the time or inclination to mooch round charity shops in the hope of striking gold Oxfam* sell secondhand clothes, shoes and accessories online.
-I’ve also put together a guide on charity shop tips that you might find useful.
+If you don’t have the time or inclination to mooch around charity shops in the hope of striking gold Oxfam* sells secondhand clothes, shoes, and accessories online.
+I’ve also put together a guide on charity shop tips that you might find useful, as well as a guide to other places to shop for secondhand clothes online.